TRANSFER CREDIT FROM OTHER INSTITUTIONS AND PROGRAMS

 When students return from abroad, transfer credits from foreign institutions are evaluated by the Director of Undergraduate Studies.
 In order to assist in the evaluation of the work done abroad, students may be asked for the syllabus for each course they wish to count toward the major, as well as any papers they have written in these courses.

-Please contact the Director of Undergraduate Study before you leave, for approval of study abroad proposals and when you return, for evaluation of study abroad courses.
+Please contact the Director of Undergraduate Studies before you leave, for approval of study abroad proposals and when you return, for evaluation of study abroad courses.

 If you are going abroad and are also interested in applying to the Honors Program or the AB/MA Program, visit the program page before you leave so that you are aware of the deadlines and application procedures for these programs.

 English majors may be interested in the Shakespeare in Performance Program, offered by the Department of English and the Office of Global Education.
 For more information, please see London & Stratford-upon-Avon.

 Students are invited to take advantage of the course offerings at the many highly-regarded institutions in the Washington, D.C., area.
 Please consult the Registrar's website on Consortium Registration for additional information.